anderskaplan/pomosite/README.md

 ## Set up the development environment

-installera python 3.x
+install python 3.x
-- sätt upp python virtual environment, "python -m venv python-venv" och "python-venv\Scripts\activate.bat" pip install -r requirements.txt
+it is recommended to use a python virtual environment. on Windows, use "python -m venv python-venv" followed by "python-venv\Scripts\activate.bat". pip install -r requirements.txt

 ## Run the unit tests

-tests\translate-templates.bat
-pytest
+run pytest

 ## Run code checks